What is fish oil?

 Taking fish oil alone or with vitamin B12 can ease painful periods and reduce the need for pain medications in women with menstrual pain.

-There is a growing number of claims that taking fish oil by mouth, alone or together with the drug a called naproxen, can help improve arthritis symptoms.
-Fish oil is anti-inflammatory, and this can help arthritis patients reduce their use of pain medications.
-While more research is needed, the present evidence also suggests that administering fish oil reduces swollen and tender joints in people with arthritis.
+There are growing claims that taking fish oil by mouth, alone or with naproxen, can help improve joint pain symptoms.
+Fish oil may help patients with joint pain reduce pain medication use.
+While more research is needed, current evidence also suggests that taking fish oil can reduce joint swelling and tenderness in patients.

 How Can I Supply My Body With Fish Oil?

 There are two ways you can supply your body with fish oil.
 The first way is from food.
 One can consume diets rich in EPA and DHA or consume foods high in alpha-linolenic acid (ALA), which will then be converted to EPA and DHA in the body.
 Oily fish examples include herring, pilchards, salmon, sardines, sprats, trout, swordfish, anchovies, bloater, and mackerel.
 Note that the quantity of Omega 3 fatty acids you get from a fish diet is not always the same.
 This is because the value of fish oil differs depending on certain factors like the particular breeds of wild fish, which can vary widely depending on the season, maturity of the fish, the diet of the fish, and even and cooking methods.
 For this reason, Fish that is steamed, baked or grilled is considered a healthier choice.
 The second way you can supply your body with fish oil is by taking premium fish oil/omega-3 supplements.
 These supplements can be taken to boost fish oil intake levels.
 For example, elderly adults and pregnant women are urged to take Omega 3 supplements to maintain their health and prevent certain diseases.